 When you’re invited to a working interview, the preparation can be stressful.
 So, what can you expect?
 How should you prepare?
 These are questions that every working interview candidate has.

-This type of interview is an opportunity for an employer to have a job applicant to prove their job skills to them.
+This type of interview is an opportunity for an employer to have a job applicant prove their job skills to them.
 You will perform the job duties alongside a supervisor and sometimes also co-workers.
-This will also give the recruiting organization insights into if you fit the team and company culture.
+This will also give the recruiting organization insights into whether you fit the team and company culture.

 To prepare for your working interview, make sure that: